 When the proceedings opened, none other than Wendell Phillips, noted champion of many causes that fought for human rights including those of Native Americans, made a motion to include the female delegates.
 The debate raged for hours, ending with the majority granting the most meager of allowances.
 The women could sit behind a curtain and listen but not actively participate.
 William Lloyd Garrison, prominent abolitionist leader and strong suffrage supporter, sat with the ladies in protest.

 Despite the disappointing outcome of the unexpected debate over women delegates, this motion began serious discussion amongst powerful people about the status of women in a democracy.
 The first evening was electric with private conversations on the emancipation of women.

 It was at the World Anti-Slavery Convention that Lucretia Mott met non-delegate Elizabeth Cady Stanton.
-Stanton’s husband was a delegate (who voted in favor of women participating) and Elizabeth was travelling with him.
+Stanton’s husband was a delegate (who voted in favor of women participating) and Elizabeth was traveling with him.
 From the start, it was a strong alliance.
 Their fortuitous meeting is often considered the true start of the suffrage movement in both America and England.

 This week’s song pick:

 “Think” by Aretha Franklin from the “Blue Brothers” movie https://youtu.be/Vet6AHmq3_s